HAIV-Lab/MCAS/readme.md

 # Learning Visual-Semantic Hierarchical Attribute Space for Interpretable Open-Set Recognition

 The official code repository for "Zhuo Xu and Xiang Xiang: Learning Visual-Semantic Hierarchical Attribute Space for Interpretable Open-set Recognition.
 In WACV, 2025" in PyTorch.
+MCAS stands for "Maximum Category-Attribute Score" proposed in this paper.

 ## Train
 Please run the following commands for trainng: